arterys/inference-sdk/README.md

 ```

 The data format of the probability mask binary buffers is as follows:

 * Each pixel value is expected to be uint8 (0 to 255), not a float.
   Value of 0 means a probability of 0, value of 255 means a probability of 1.0 (mapping is linear).

+###### Boolean mask for 3D Series

+Boolean masks are actually a subtype of probability masks.
+When you specify a `binary_type` of `boolean_mask` then every non-zero value of the mask will be taken as positive.
+It has the same effect as a probability mask with `probability_threshold` set to something like 0.003.

+Follow the steps mentioned for probability masks but set `binary_type` to `boolean_mask` if your model returns a boolean mask.

 ###### Heatmaps for 3D series